deadroxy/valetbike/README.md

 9. Confirm app runs
 * `USERNAME=your_own_sql_username PASSWORD=your_own_sql_password  rails s`
 * Open http://localhost:9292 (or http://127.0.0.1:9292) in a browser
-* You should see ValetBike welcome page
+* You should see ValetBike welcome page!

 ## Frequent Encountered Questions
 1. The `USERNAME=your_own_sql_username PASSWORD=your_own_sql_password` should successfully setup the credential,\